mmistakes/minimal-mistakes/_docs/09-layouts.md

 ## Sidebars

-The space to the left of a page's main content is blank by default, but has the option to show an author profile (name, short biography, social media links), custom content, or both.
+The space to the left of a page's main content is blank by default, but has the ability to show an author profile (name, short biography, social media links), custom content, or both.

 ### Author Profile